Analysis | Red and blue America intermingle a lot more than you might think

 Same holds with heavily Trump counties: on average, places that backed Trump by about 60 points are within 20 miles of 7,000 Biden voters.
 That’s far fewer, but there are only an average of 19,000 Trump voters in those mostly rural areas.

 There’s been a lot of good analysis looking at the extent to which we live within partisan bubbles even within counties.
 (See this study, for example.)
-Precinct-level data from Ryne Rohla provided to The Post shows that precincts that backed Biden or Trump did so, by a 40-point margin on average.
+Precinct-level data from Ryne Rohla provided to The Washington Post shows that precincts that backed Biden or Trump did so, by a 40-point margin on average.
 Even that, though, means that nearly a third of every precinct for which there was data voted for the losing candidate.

 We are divided, yes.
 But there’s still an enormous amount of partisan overlap in the fabric of the United States.